 How Debt Collectors Impact Your Credit Score

 Unfortunately, no matter how you slice it, an account with a debt collection agency looks bad on your credit report.
-And bad credit can have a high cost and consequences.
+There are many consequences of bad credit.
 Once your debt has been sold to a collection agency, the account will appear as a derogatory mark on your credit report.
 This will tarnish your credit history and bring down your credit scores significantly.

 Having debt in collections is one of the most damaging items you can have on your credit report and a part of your credit history.
 The severe impact that debt collection has on your credit scores can take years to reverse, which is why it is so important to try to get current on debts before they get to that point.